edithnickerson/ionicbasics1/Chapter7.md

 Options:

 1. LocalStorage
-2. IndexedDB
+2. IndexedDB (not fully supported)
+3. SQLite
-3. SQLite / Web SQL
+4. Web SQL (deprecated)
-4. Using a REST service
+5. Using a REST service

 ## LocalStorage